eclipse-iceoryx/iceoryx/iceoryx_examples/icecubetray/README.md

 !!! hint
     It's advised to create per writer group only one shared memory segement (e.g. not two segements with `w: infotainment`).
-    In this case it wouldn't be possible to control which segment will be used. (=> add a test for that)
+    In this case it wouldn't be possible to control which segment will be used.

 The shared memory segments can be found under `/dev/shm`